maxvarm/thm-writeup-apiwizardsbreach/README.md

 ![image](https://github.com/maxvarm/thm-writeup-apiwizardsbreach/blob/main/images/1.png?raw=true)

-2. **What VPN did the malicious actor use to perform the web attack?**
+2. **What is the IP address that attacked the Web Server?**

 From Nginx logs you can see a lot of scanning-like requests from an external IP, which is clearly not something legitimate.
-Upon checking the IP on Threat Intelligence services like https://spur.us/context/149.34.244.142, you should receive the same response:
+Also, upon checking the IP on TI services like https://spur.us/context/149.34.244.142, you spot it is a VPN address:
 ```
-Proton VPN
+149.34.244.142
 ```
 ![image](https://github.com/maxvarm/thm-writeup-apiwizardsbreach/blob/main/images/2.png?raw=true)